-Please refer to the regulations for conduct of external assessments for further information on the assessment conditions.
+Please refer to the Regulations for the Conduct of External Assessment for further information on the assessment conditions.
 Please refer to the NCFE website for an up-to-date copy of the regulations.

-Employer set project (core component)
+Employer set project (ESP) (core component)

 Overview of assessment